-What Is Garage Liability Insurance And Do You Need It?
+What Is Garage Liability Insurance & Do You Need It?

 Liability insurance is crucial to protecting your small business from lawsuits and accidents, but not all liability insurance policies are the same.
 If you run an auto repair shop, auto dealership, gas station, or tow service, you might be in need of a specific type liability insurance plan that helps insure and financially protect vehicles kept and stored on your site: garage liability insurance.

 So what is garage liability insurance and do you need it?
 And, the big question, how much is it going to cost you?
 Keep on reading to find out.

 Table of Contents

 Garage liability, also called repair shop insurance, is a combination of a general liability insurance plan and a commercial auto policy.
 The primary coverage type is general liability insurance, which covers third-party bodily injury and damage or theft of machinery or vehicles on your premises.
 A good garage liability insurance policy with ample coverage will include general liability, commercial auto for garage businesses, and garage keeper’s legal liability.
 The goal of garage liability is to provide peace of mind and protection for the vehicles in your care.
 Vehicles may include cars, trucks, bikes and many other kinds of equipment and machinery that are stored on-site.

 Your policy coverage will depend on what kind of business you run.
 If you are simply storing vehicles on-site, your policy will be different from someone who is actively repairing vehicles on-site.
 Check with an insurance expert to determine the amount of coverage your business needs to be adequately protected.

 A basic garage liability insurance policy will include the foundations of both general liability and commercial auto for garage owners.
 Here is what the policy typically will cover: